MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: Experiments

 \subsection{Analysis of Difficult Reference Combinations}

-Next, to analyze the challenging subject combinations included in this benchmark, namely those described in Section~\ref{sec:task_types}, we compare the MultiBanana scores between tasks containing these difficult combinations and those that do not in \autoref{fig:results_difficult_combination}.
-For cross-domain, different-scale and view, rare-concept, and multilingual tasks, most models show lower scores than for tasks without such conditions.
+To analyze the challenging reference combinations described in Section~\ref{sec:task_types}, we compare MultiBanana scores between tasks containing these difficult combinations and those that do not, as shown in \autoref{fig:results_difficult_combination}.
+For cross-domain, different scale and view, rare-concept, and multilingual tasks, most models achieve lower scores than on tasks without such conditions.
 These results indicate that the difficult reference concepts focused on by our benchmark remain challenging, even for state-of-the-art closed models.
 This demonstrates that our benchmark effectively uncovers the current limitations of multi-reference image generation.